 * Exercise, stretch, play.
 Movement keeps the Liver Qi from stagnating.

-* Get enough sleep because the Liver Blood replenishes at night; insufficient Liver Blood leads to energetic stagnation.
-This is particular for women, since Liver blood is intimately connected to menstrual blood.
+* Get enough sleep and rest because Liver Blood replenishes at night; insufficient Liver Blood leads to energetic stagnation and the encumbered emotions can have more tendency to rise.
+This is particularly useful for women with pre-menstrual difficulties as there is a relative Liver Blood deficiency before and during the menstrual cycle.

 * On a psycho-emotional level, Wood energy is about unfulfilled desires, but rather than figuring out “what am I supposed to be doing with my life?!”, in other words, big life questions, focus on a present moment frustration that arises.
 For example, if you are not a morning person and you are easily stressed in the morning, take a moment next time you find yourself frustrated, just a few seconds, to ask yourself, “What is happening at this very moment that I am frustrated?
 What is the unfulfilled desire at this very moment?”
 See what arises.
 You do this enough times, you will find that answers will come easily, and your Liver Qi will flow more freely, allowing for more awareness to tackle deeper issues.